dotdash32/IITC/Tool_Setup/readme.md

     },
     ```

-3. Edit the VScode `settings.json` file to meet the Source/Destination specs of the Extensions
+3. Edit the VSCode `settings.json` file to meet the Source/Destination specs of the Extensions

     - for example: